hackerharker/Plant-Visually_Beta-Version/README.md

 """

 #### PUTTING PLANT NAMES ON THE LEFT SIDE OF THE CHART DIDN'T WORK
-**ERROR**:  In putting the plant names on the right side of the list the seasonal interest and the months didn't line up correctly because of the varying length of the plant names.
+**ERROR**:  In putting the plant names on the left side of the list the seasonal interest and the months didn't line up correctly because of the varying length of the plant names.
 **RESOLUTION**: I moved the plant names to the right side of the chart.
 Visually it's not ideal and I'd like to find a better resolution.